Looking for test review games to gently transition your students into a testing mode?

 Here’s how Graffiti works…

-- Attach one word problem or short reading passage at the very top of each chart.
+- Attach a one-word problem or short reading passage at the very top of each chart.
 Leave plenty of space below for students to show work.

 - Assign each group a chart paper.
 Each team answers the question or problem presented on the chart.
-The may use words, visuals, or graphs to explain their thinking process.
+They may use words, visuals, or graphs to explain their thinking process.

 - After about two minutes, the teacher prompts a rotation.
 The charts move from table to table until all groups have completed each task on the chart paper.

 - Put students into groups of 3 or 4.